The Rise and Fall of the Future: America’s Changing Vision of Tomorrow, 1939-1986.

-The new book from author Gordon Arnold traces the story of America’s evolving thinking about the future from the wondrous visions of the 1939 New York World’s Fair to the crushing blow of the Challenger disaster in 1986.
+Gordon Arnold‘s new book traces the story of America’s evolving thinking about the future, from the wondrous visions on display at the 1939 New York World’s Fair to dystopian visions of the 1970s and 1980s.
 It’s a story of the nation’s optimism–born of faith in itself, in technology, and in consumerism–and of a pessimistic turn that ushered in a sense of foreboding and visions of a world gone wrong.

 How we think about the future matters, especially now in this new era of uncertainty.
 Americans once dreamed of bright, utopian tomorrows and lives of comfort and ease.
 It would be a world of jetpacks, flying cars, household robots, undersea cities, routine space travel, and gadgets that would improve life without ever exacting negative consequences.
 Problems would be solved.
 Lives would be peaceful.
 Illnesses would be conquered and crime reduced.
 Consumerism would deliver a life of plenty for everyone.